-The email went viral and, eight years later, is still being circulated.
+The email went viral and, eleven years later, is still being circulated.
 Unfortunately, much of the information in it is inaccurate, outdated, and out of context.

 Despite the fact that people didn’t think (or verify) before forwarding this email on to others, the premise behind it was good – we should think before we donate.
 But what criteria should we use before donating to charity?
 And how can we be sure that our money will be used well and go to the people who need it?

 Here are four things to consider when choosing which charities to donate to…

 Give to charities that you’re personally connected to or affiliated with somehow.
 Like your church or denomination, your alma mater, an organization you volunteer with, a listener-supported radio station you listen to, etc. The closer you are to the organization, the more confident you can be that they’re really doing what they say they’re going to do, and in the way you hoped they’d do it.

 2. A Cause You Care About

 Give to charities that are working on causes or passion areas you really care about.
 Like evangelism and missions, abortion prevention, cancer research, the environment, politics, the arts, children, fraternal organization, the symphony, museums, etc. The more you care about what they do, the more you’ll want to stay engaged and informed.

 Give to charities that spend the majority of their income on programming and lesser amounts on overhead costs like fundraising and administration.
 There is no hard or fast rule on how much is acceptable for overhead – it varies depending on the type of organization and where it is in its life cycle.

 For example, new organizations often spend more on fundraising and administration for the first few years because they’re just getting started.
 But a general rule of thumb for the best charities is to spend 80-90% on programming and just 10-20% on overhead (including staff salaries and fundraising costs).